emacs-exordium/exordium/README.md

-With that, Exordium will automatically detect if your project is CMake-enabled when you open a C++ file, by looking for `CMakeLists.txt` files along the path from the root of your project to the location of the file you open.
+With that, Exordium will automatically detect if your project is CMake-enabled when you open a C++ file, by looking for `CMakeLists.txt` files along the path from the root of your project to the location of the file you open (your project must be a git repo).
 If this is a CMake project, Exordium will start rdm if it is not running, and index the project using the CMake-generated compilation database in the build directory.
 It should just work out of the box.

 Note: what it does not do yet is to rebuild the compilation DB when you add a new file from Emacs.